 x11+x12+x21+x22≤51.5

-ensuring that total land usage remains within the bounds of the land resource available for agricultural activities.(Kumar& Yadav, 2020)
+Ensuring that total land usage remains within the bounds of the land resource available for agricultural activities (Kumar& Yadav, 2020).

 Constraints on Seed cost:

 Farmers often prioritize the quality of seeds over their associated costs, considering it a crucial investment for ensuring good yield.
 As a result, seed expenses are typically not a limiting factor in land allocation decisions.
 This behavior leads to the formulation of a constraint that ensures seed costs are accounted for but not necessarily minimized, represented as: